manhtai/manhtai.github.io/content/posts/wish-our-colleagues-a-happy-birthday.md

 I'm not interested in my colleagues' days of leave, but I wish they got a happy birthday, so why don't we send out a wish, automatically?

-I wrrite a question in SQL, it's just as simple as list out all people who has date and month equal to today's date and month.
+I wrrite a question in SQL, it's just as simple as list out all people who have date and month equal to today's date and month.
 And use a [bot][1] to check the question everyday at 10am, then send out a wish if the question is not empty.

 The tricky part is we don't know firsthand what should be included in the message, like our colleagues' name, slack id, etc. So I have to evaluate them